-Prismatic version 1.2 is now officially released!
+Prismatic version 2.0 is now officially released!
 Check out our most recent publication here detailing some of the new algorithmic features.
-If you would like to stay informed about future releases, request help, or donate your time for development, we strongly encourage you to join the Prismatic Gitter chat room.
-Feel free to ask any questions you have about STEM simulation in general, or Prismatic in particular.
+If you would like to stay informed about future releases, request help, or donate your time for development, we strongly encourage you to check out our Github page or reach out to the developers.

 Prismatic is the name of our simulation code which performs quantum-mechanical simulation of images and diffraction patterns for scanning transmission electron microscopy (STEM).
 STEM experiments are routinely used for atomic-resolution imaging of samples in materials science and other fields.
 STEM simulations are difficult primarily because of the "scanning" aspect, where the electron probe is moved over the sample surface - each new probe location requires a full multiple-scattering simulation, and STEM images often contain millions of pixels.

 Prismatic is a CUDA/C++/Python software package for fast image simulation in scanning transmission electron microscopy (STEM) and high-resolution transmission electron microscopy (HRTEM).
-It includes parallel, data-streaming implementations of both the plane-wave reciprocal-space interpolated scattering matrix (PRISM) and multislice algorithms using multicore CPUs and CUDA-enabled GPU(s), in some cases achieving accelerations as high as 1000x or more relative to traditional methods. *Prismatic* is fast, free, open-sourced, and contains a graphical user interface.Prismatic is an implementation of two related algorithms for STEM simulation:
+It includes parallel, data-streaming implementations of both the plane-wave reciprocal-space interpolated scattering matrix (PRISM) and multislice algorithms using multicore CPUs and CUDA-enabled GPU(s), in some cases achieving accelerations as high as 1000x or more relative to traditional methods.
+Prismatic is fast, free, open-sourced, and contains a graphical user interface.Prismatic is an implementation of two related algorithms for STEM and HRTEM simulation:

 - Multislice In this method, we use first compute the projected potentials from a set of atomic coordinates.
 Next, for all STEM probes, we solve the Schrodinger equation for fast electrons using a split-step method, where we alternate between the transmission operator (which gives the phase shift atoms impart onto the electron wave) and the propagation operator (describing free-space propagation of the electron wave).